karleighponnock/todo_list_2/README.md

 Practice React Todo List 2

   ## Overview
   This project another practice todo list app to practice react.
-This application takes a slightly different approach from https://github.com/karleighponnock/todo_list_1/edit/master/README.md , uses fontawesome icons and items can also be edited.
+This application takes a slightly different approach from todolist1 at  https://github.com/karleighponnock/todo_list_1/edit/master/README.md <br /> , uses fontawesome icons and items can also be edited.

   ## Table of Contents:
   - [Screenshots_and_GIFs](#Screenshots_and_GIFs)